 In recent years, according to the CDC, more pediatric fatalities have been attributed to influenza B than in the broader population.

 “A child with suspected flu should see a health care provider.
-It is important to monitor the child’s symptoms and be on the lookout for complications,” said Mark A. Brockman Jr., M.D., pediatrician with Norton Children’s Medical Associates – Iroquois.
+It is important to monitor the child’s symptoms and be on the lookout for complications,” said Mark A. Brockman Jr., M.D., pediatrician with Norton Children’s Medical Group – Iroquois.

 The difference between influenza A and B